 Now the story of how Americans are walking targets.
 A friend went on a cruise on the Yangtze.
-The American passengers were on one deck, and all of the other passengers were on another. he asked a staff member, who he did tip, why.
+The American passengers were on one deck, and all of the other passengers were on another.
+He asked a staff member, who he did tip, why was this.
 The answer was simple.
 Americans always pay tips.
 The sub text was, you Aussies don’t.

 Tipping in VIETNAM